olliw42/mLRS-docu/docs/FRSKY_R9.md

 - Download and install STM32CubeProgrammer.
 - Connect the R9 MX / R9 MM / R9 Mini via the serial Rx/Tx pins to a USB-TTL adpater.
+- It is also possible to use ArduPilot serial passthrough, but only with ArduPilot version 4.6.0 or later.
 - Power up the R9 MX / R9 MM / R9 Mini while keeping the button pressed; this boots the receiver into the system bootloader.
 - Launch STM32CubeProgrammer and select the Serial connection option as the connection method, click connect.
 - From the menu on the left select the Download tile.